Azure/blackbelt-aks-hackfest/labs/day2-labs/ingress-controller.md

 We will now deploy the application with a configured Ingress resource.

-1. Clear anything out of your cluster by deleting your deployments
+1. Switch to `helper-files` directory.
+Clear anything out of your cluster by deleting your deployments

     ```bash
     $ kubectl delete -f heroes-db.yaml
     $ kubectl delete -f heroes-web-api.yaml
     ```

-2. Switch to the `helper-files` directory and view the `heroes-web-api-ingress.yaml` file.
+2. View the `heroes-web-api-ingress.yaml` file.

-    ``` bash
-    cd ~/blackbelt-aks-hackfest/labs/helper-files
-    ```

-2. Change all image field in the YAML files to match your docker registry url.
+2. Change all image field in the YAML files to match your Azure Container registry url.

     * Update the yaml files for the proper container image names.
     * You will need to replace the `<login server>` with the ACR login server created in earlier labs.